 The Core Idea:

 Your habits determine your character and later define your life.
 Don’t blame outside factors when you fail in life.
 Also, don’t think that succeeding in one area of your life will mean that you’re destined for triumph.
 Both your misfortunes and achievements are based on your habits.
 Obviously having good routines will mean positive things for you and your family will happen while bad ones will withdraw any form of joy from your life.

 The previous is valid for everything.
-Each stage is important if we really want to build a lasting habit in our lives.
+Each stage is important if we really want to build lasting habits in our lives.
 Unfortunately, some don’t really understand this simple process.
 They start projects without examining what are the required essentials.
 No wonder these people fail miserably short after they’ve started.
 Unfortunately, when they do fail, they never blame themselves, because they’ve also missed this step.

 Let’s just say you get yourself involved in a race.
 A street race.
 You start the engine, shift the gears like Vin Diesel in the famous movie Fast and Furious and let’s also say, for the sake of the example, that you do win your first street race.
 That’s great.
 You’re probably a born racer.
 But on the inside, you probably just got lucky.
 If you don’t really know the dynamics of the car, what happens when you shift gears, why street racers use

 The same applies to our relationships with each other.
 We can all imagine a beautiful girl attracted to a millionaire.
 Over time, we all know what happens: the beautiful girl escapes with the gardener.
 Why?
 Because, like we’ve all heard, money can’t buy happiness.
 Since the relationship with the rich guys was only superficial, without deeper feelings that can keep them closer, it all falls apart.

 So, don’t skip steps when you’re building something, whatever it is: relationship with someone or a business.
 If you want to make it last and worth it, take the needed time to get to know all the details.